MG Software.

 What is a Large Language Model? - Explanation & Meaning

 A large language model (LLM) is a type of AI model trained on vast amounts of text data to understand, generate, and reason with human language.
-Well-known examples include GPT-5 by OpenAI, Claude 4 by Anthropic, and Gemini 2 by Google.
+Prominent examples include GPT-5.4 by OpenAI, Claude Opus 4.6 by Anthropic, and Gemini 3.1 Pro by Google.
+LLMs contain billions to trillions of parameters and form the technological foundation for applications such as chatbots, document analysis, code generation, and automated customer service that are widely deployed by organizations around the world in 2026.

 • A customer service department deploying an LLM-powered chatbot to automatically answer 80% of incoming queries with context-aware, personalized responses based on customer history.